 Q. Are the component kits reusable for the next group of students I teach?

 A. Yes!
 With proper care, the components are non-consumable.
-In reality some of the more fragile parts may need to be replaced over time but most of the individual kit parts are inexpensive to replace.
-Contact us for information on replacement parts so we can ensure compatibility.
+In reality some of the more fragile parts (LEDs, resistors, etc.) may need to be replaced fairly regularly but those particular components are inexpensive to replace.
+Contact us for information on replacement parts so we can help ensure compatibility and help you find a bulk solution if you are teaching large numbers of students.